hoyer-wang/hoyer-wang.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Hongyue Wang
-subtitle: Why you'd want to go on a date with me
+subtitle: University of Jinan
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Hongyue Wang, you can call me **Hoyer**.
+I am a third year graduate student at University of Jinan, and my supervisor is Prof. Zhiquan Feng.

 - I rock a great mustache
 - I'm extremely loyal to my family